aabbtree77/adast/README.md

 </table>

 The repair was executed jointly by me and Saulius Rakauskas in about one week on February 2020.
 He got the client (the factory owner), disassembled the machine, located the problem, designed a new circuit board, did all the soldering and hardware testing.
 I only wrote the C program for the ATmega16 microcontroller with which we replaced the original Tesla chipset.

-The machine did the job until May 2023 when its mechanics started to break apart.

 <table>
 <tr>